Why Are Business Class Flights Cheaper from Europe Than from the US?

 Are business class tickets always cheaper from Europe?

 No, but often they are.
-Prices from Europe can regularly be 20-50% lower than departures from North America for the same route.
+Prices from Europe can regularly be 20–50% lower than departures from the United States for the same route.

 Why do airlines allow such pricing differences?

-Airlines adjust pricing based on local competition, demand, and consumer behaviour.
-Europe often has more price-sensitive travellers forcing airlines to offer better fares.
+Airlines adjust pricing based on local demand, competition, and traveler behavior.
+Europe often has more price-sensitive travelers, forcing airlines to offer more competitive fares.

 If you don’t want to monitor the deals yourself, simply subscribe to our free newsletter to get the latest cheap business class deals directly in your inbox.